 Combining topology optimization with 3D printing unlocks the capabilities of lattice-like structures to enhance product performance.
 Lattice structures can reduce the volume of a part while retaining structural integrity and allows for precise control of stiffness within specific regions.
 Producing lattice structures from elastic 3D printing materials, like thermoplastic polyurethane (TPU), is ideal for a variety of applications requiring lightweight parts that are both flexible and strong, such as shoes, orthopedics, and prosthetic components.

 Like technical performance, a compelling look and feel is an important element of overall product design.
 Topology optimization aids in designing for both function and aesthetics.
 In addition to their mechanical properties and performance, elastomer lattices appeal to both product designers and end-users because they are a fresh way to physically interact with products and their complex geometries can be quite beautiful.
-TopOpt also facilitates the design of functional textures and aesthetically appealing surfaces.
+Product designers also can use topology optimization software to create functional textures and aesthetically appealing surfaces.

 Topology Optimization at Avid Product Development